mnoetel/noetel/content/projects/speaking_teaching.md

 ## Teaching Awards

+1. Vice-Chancellor's Award for Excellence in Teaching, Australian Catholic University
-1. Citation for Outstanding Contributions to Student Learning, Australian Awards for University Teaching
+2. Citation for Outstanding Contributions to Student Learning, Australian Awards for University Teaching
-2. Senior Fellow, Higher Education Academic (SFHEA), AdvanceHE
+3. Senior Fellow, Higher Education Academic (SFHEA), AdvanceHE
-3. Citations for Outstanding Contributions to Student Learning, Australian Catholic University
+4. Citations for Outstanding Contributions to Student Learning, Australian Catholic University
-4. Citation for Outstanding Contribution to Learning and Teaching (Team Award), Australian Catholic University, Faculty of Health Sciences
+5. Citation for Outstanding Contribution to Learning and Teaching (Team Award), Australian Catholic University, Faculty of Health Sciences
-5. Citations (Early Career) for Outstanding Contributions to Student Learning, Australian Catholic University
+6. Citations (Early Career) for Outstanding Contributions to Student Learning, Australian Catholic University
-6. Citations (Early Career) for Outstanding Contributions to Student Learning, Australian Catholic University, Faculty of Health Sciences
+7. Citations (Early Career) for Outstanding Contributions to Student Learning, Australian Catholic University, Faculty of Health Sciences
-7. Official Commendation for Teaching Excellence, Faculty of Social and Behavioural Science, University of Queensland
+8. Official Commendation for Teaching Excellence, Faculty of Social and Behavioural Science, University of Queensland

 In addition, I have demonstrated a consistent track record of high student evaluations: